Reewr/master/README.md

 <!--   <source src="./Videos/GenerationVideoStanding.mp4" type="video/mp4"/> -->
 <!-- </video> -->

-**Substate of the Standing champion**
+**Final Network of the Standing Champion**

-This video displays the final output network (phenotype) produced by CPPN using the substrate as a template.
+This video displays the final network (phenotype) produced by CPPN using the substrate.
 See the report for details.

 <iframe width="620" height="315" src="https://www.youtube.com/embed/guQTUrpv-Rw" frameborder="0" allowfullscreen></iframe>